BrightRainSolutions/make-my-picture/README.md

 # make-my-picture
-Let's make a picture and store it (using the camera api in a PWA), k?
+Let's make a picture (using the camera api in a PWA), k?